For many, it isn’t easy to imagine life without electricity. It powers your homes, workplaces and for some, even their cars.

 5. Google alone accounts for around 0.013% of the world’s energy usage.
 That amount could continuously power 200,000 homes.

 6. Every 20 years, the amount of energy used in the USA doubles.

 7. The Statue Of Liberty was the first lighthouse to use electricity, all the way back in 1886.

 8. The first bridge to use electricity was the Brooklyn Bridge in New York in 1883.

-9. One spark of static electricity can measure up to a staggering 3,000 volts.
+9. One part of static electricity can measure up to a staggering 3,000 volts.

-12. The first and only country which relies only on renewable sources for electricity is none other than Iceland.
+12. The first and only country that relies only on renewable sources for electricity is Iceland.

-13. The first use of the word ‘electric’ in print was back in 1646.
-It comes from the Greek word ‘elektron’ meaning ‘amber.
+13. The first use of ‘electric’ in print was in 1646.
+It comes from the Greek word ‘Elektron’, meaning ‘amber’.

 14. The first street in the world lit by electric light bulbs was Mosley Street, Newcastle upon Tyne, in 1879.